 - Teaching Arrangements

-- SURV 297 is completed as a 1-week field camp.
-All lectures, instruction on the use of the computer program, design work, calculations and the production of plans and report are completed during the five day period that the camp runs for.
+SURV 297 is completed as a 1-week field camp.
+All lectures, instruction on the use of the computer program, design work, calculations and the production of plans and report are completed during the five-day period over which the camp runs.

 - No textbooks are required for this paper.